 How Electrical Current Reaches Your Home

 Electrical service reaches your home from the power utility through two 120-volt service wires that offer a combined 240 volts of power (voltage is a measurement of electricity's pressure or rate of flow).
 The main service wires reach your home either through overhead service wires that enter a service mast and pass down through an electrical meter into your home, or through underground wires that also pass through an electrical meter.
 The first stop for the electrical service once it enters your home is the main service panel.

 What the Main Service Panel Does

 The main service panel includes two hot bus bars that run side-by-side down the panel.
 The bus bars are fed by a large breaker called the main breaker.
 Each bus bar carries 120 volts.
 A branch home circuit connected to just one bus bar will deliver 120 volts of power, while a circuit connected to both bus bars will deliver 240 volts of power.

 Fuse Box vs. Circuit Breaker Panel

 In most homes, the main service panel uses circuit breakers that control and protect the individual circuits.
 Circuit breakers are specially designed safety switches that prevent individual branch circuits from drawing more power than the circuit wires can safely handle.
 Virtually all homes built since the early 1960s use circuit breakers as the power distribution method.
 Older homes also have circuit breaker panels if their electrical service was updated after 1960.

 The use of fuse panels and circuit breaker panels for residential wiring follows a historical pattern:

 - 30-amp fuse panel: Installed before 1950, these service panels provide only 120-volt current.
-They provide insufficient power for modern usage and generally need to be updated.
+Such a service provides insufficient power for modern usage and generally needs to be updated.

 - 60-amp fuse panel: Installed from 1950 to about 1965, 60-amp fuse panels provide 240 volts of power but are still insufficient for most homes.
 An update is usually needed.